levindoneto/register-webview/README.md

-# SigupLoginOtoneuro
+# Otoneuro - Registration - Login

-Page for log-in and sign-up for the Otoneuro Messenger Bot.
+Used on the Otoneuro Messenger Bot